 Although it might not be a major deal, an oily smell from your furnace may require professional care.
 An oily smell could signify that your furnace’s filter needs to be changed.
 However, if the odor persists for more than a day, it can indicate that there has been an oil leak.
 Call our specialist immediately to see if this is the situation.

-If you are looking for furnace repair services in San Fernando, CA, contact Santana Air Inc. Our HVAC experts will provide you with the best furnace services in San Fernando, CA. Our expert technicians will guide you through the process.
+If you are looking for furnace repair services contact Santana Air Inc. Our HVAC experts will provide you with the best furnace services in San Fernando, CA. Our expert technicians will guide you through the process.
 Contact us today!